Hashtags are everywhere, and I do mean everywhere!

 You can now find them on every major social network (excluding LinkedIn), and more than likely, your customers or clients are already using them in some way or another.

 There really are many ways that you can use hashtags for your business’s social media marketing, but in the interest of time, I’m going to focus solely on using them for your events.

 Let’s take a look at how a hashtag should be incorporated into an event, and, but first, let me explain why using a hashtag at your event is so important.

 Why should I use a hashtag for my event?

-As a marketing consultant, you are putting on all kinds of events to show your expertise and acquire new clients!
+As a small business owner or nonprofit professional, you are putting on all kinds of events to show your expertise, acquire new clients, or build out your network of supporters for your cause.
 It’s time to use hashtags to increase awareness and the visibility of your events.

 By including a hashtag in your promotions, commentary, and post-event thank yous, you’re not only pulling a conversation together, but you’re also making it easy for people to find photos and attendee interactions with your event.

 How do I create a hashtag for my event?

 Creating a hashtag is simple.
 The first step is coming up with a hashtag that will be easy for people to use and drive more visibility to your event.